r-forge/exams/jekyll/pages/written.md

         ###### 5. Evaluate
         * Using `nops_eval()` from R/exams,
-          evaluate the exam to obtain marks, points, etc. and individual HTML reports for each participant.
+          evaluate the exam to obtain marks, points, etc. and individual HTML reports for each examinee.
         * Required files: Correct answers from Step 1, scans from Step 4, and a participant list in CSV format.